Arize-ai/openinference/python/instrumentation/openinference-instrumentation-bedrock/README.md

 ## More Info

-More documentation on tracing with OpenInference and `phoenix` can be found in the [`phoenix` documentation](https://docs.arize.com/phoenix).
+More details about tracing with OpenInference and `phoenix` can be found in the [`phoenix` documentation](https://docs.arize.com/phoenix).